Matawan, New Jersey: History

 Despite being 11 mi from the Atlantic Ocean, Matawan was the site of three shark attacks on July 12, 1916, in Matawan Creek, causing two deaths.
 They closely followed an attack in Beach Haven on July 1 and one in Spring Lake on July 6 that were all part of the Jersey Shore shark attacks of 1916.
+Today, there is a shark mural located in Matawan Creek visible off High Street.